knative/serving/community/WORKING-GROUP-PROCESSES.md

 Each working group should have at least 2 leads, ideally 3, though young working groups may have only 1 lead initially.
 Working groups should strive to include representatives from multiple organizations as both leads and members.
-Working group leads must be Members of the Elafros project (that is, have made multiple contributions to the project in the form of code, design, or documentation).
+Working group leads must be Members of the Knative project (that is, have made multiple contributions to the project in the form of code, design, or documentation).

 Please see the [Community Roles](ROLES.md) document for a description of a